ThisisMS11/BlogYou/frontend/notes.md

 > 3. I will hide the quill toolbar and display the article editor just like the way it is visible now and that will probably do the job.

 Next Work:-
+3. Light and Dark Mode to be executed
-2. Delete and update the blogcard work.
+2. Delete and update the blogcard work. // last work to be done for sure.
 1. On saving the blogcard for the blog I want to blog to be removed from the edit the blogcard will simply be used to edit the blog so no place for blogcard editing so far.